Source

 Successfully generated at /home/username/work/bianbu-linux/output/k1_v2/images/bianbu-linux-k1_v2-sdcard.img

-is suitable for Titan Flasher, or you can unzip it and use fastboot to flash; bianbu-linux-k1_v2-sdcard.img
+is suitable for use with Titan Flasher.
+Alternatively, you can unzip it and flash it using Fastboot.bianbu-linux-k1_v2-sdcard.img

 is the sdcard firmware, which can be written to the sdcard using the dd command or balenaEtcher after unzipping.